What are the responsibilities and job description for the Record Specialist position at Harris County Sheriff's Office?

 - Provides information to the public, bonding companies, and other law enforcement agencies

-- Process TDCS Penitentiary Packets including Criminal History, Indictment, Judgement and Sentencing Document, Offense and Conduct Report
+- Process TDCS Penitentiary Packets including Criminal History, Indictment, Judgement, and Sentencing Document, Offense and Conduct Report

 - Coordinates the transfer of inmates to and from the Harris County Jail system

-- Prepares Out-of-County paperwork on individuals who need to be brought before a magistrate, book, case, and sends a notification to the out-of-county agency
+- Prepares Out-of-County paperwork on individuals who need to be brought before a magistrate, book, or case, and sends a notification to the out-of-county agency

 - Calculates inmate time to serve based on the Bill of Cost while applying Good Time Credit according to state law